 You arrive in the Gummi Garage at Disney Castle, dutifully reproduced from the original and looking even blockier in the context of KH2’s graphical improvements.
 Chip and Dale meet you there and tell you that Queen Minnie needs to see you urgently, and you soon find out why: there are Heartless in the castle. (more…)

-You have to give Spencer some credit: he was right about earthquakes in Fireburg, since they took place every. single. time you moved between map locations.
+You have to give Spencer some credit: he was right about earthquakes in Fireburg, since they took place every. single. time you moved between map locations in this quadrant.
 Though all this makes one wonder: just how on earth are these quakes only hitting one quarter of the interconnected world?
 Fireburg proper turned out to be a multi-levelled town with an odd but danceable remix of the usual town theme.
 It even had another track simply called “Rock ‘n’ Roll” playing in the bar where there was a real rock and roll band playing on the stage.
 You find Tristam listening to the band, getting pissed at the bar in good ambience.
 (This seems to have led some YouTube videos to misname Tristam’s theme, properly titled “Rock Theme,” with the bar’s theme “Rock ‘n’ Roll.”
 The OST was just asking for it with titles like that!).
 Tristam actually seems happy to see you, though he doesn’t have much to say. (more…)